jafetmorales/chrab/README.md

 How to use:

 **Step 1:**
-Generate a chromatically aberrated image using Kromo by executing the following command: python3 kromo.py --verbose --strength 1 --noblur --out flower_chrabed.jpg ./samples/flower.jpg
+Bring your own chromatically aberrated image or generate one by using Kromo with the following command: python3 kromo.py --verbose --strength 1 --noblur --out flower_chrabed.jpg ./samples/flower.jpg

 **Step 2:**